ersinyetisen/Continuous-Integration-Test/README.md

 Make sure your project folder structure is correct.

 #####Unsupported major.minor version 52.0
-Make sure your compile version is not higher than run time version.
+Make sure your Java compile version is not higher than the Java run time version.
 Since bamboo needs Java 1.8 your tomcat must use the same Java version.
 Go to */etc/default* and open up the *tomcat7* file and in this file find JAVA_HOME, uncomment this line and give the correct java 1.8 path.

 #####hibernate.cfg.xml not found
 Make sure your hibernate.cfg.xml is placed under the resources folder.